40min/buyspy/PROJECT_DESCRIPTION.md

 *   **`LocationAgent`:** To provide localized results, this agent's sole purpose is to determine the user's shopping region, ensuring subsequent searches are relevant.
 *   **`TranslationAgent`:** To break down language barriers, this agent uses a **custom tool** wrapping the Google Cloud Translation API.
 It can translate a user's query into the local language required for a specific marketplace search.
 *   **`WebSearchAgent`:** This agent is the primary tool for researching new products.
-Equipped with the **built-in Google Search tool**, it scours the web for product listings, specifications, and reviews.
-It uses the LLM's powerful synthesis capabilities to extract key pros and cons from search results.
+Equipped with the **built-in Google Search tool**, it scours the web for product listings and specifications.
 *   **`ToriSearchAgent`:** This agent is the key to unlocking the local market.
 It is equipped with a powerful **custom tool**—a web scraper designed specifically for Tori.fi, Finland's premier second-hand marketplace.
 It finds relevant local listings, a task impossible for generic shopping assistants.
+*   **`ReviewAgent`:** To build user trust, this agent is responsible for vetting both products and sellers.
+It uses a hybrid approach:
+    *   For **product quality**, it employs the **Google Search tool** with specialized prompts to find and synthesize review summaries, pros, and cons from articles and forums.
+    *   For **vendor trustworthiness**, it uses a **custom tool** that integrates with the **Google Places API** to fetch structured data like star ratings and review counts for specific shops.

 This architecture allows for complex, dynamic workflows.
-For a query like "Find me a new or used Fjällräven Kånken backpack in Finland," the `OrchestratorAgent` could run the `WebSearchAgent` and the `ToriSearchAgent` in **parallel**, gathering both new and second-hand options simultaneously before presenting a unified, curated list to the user.
+For a query like "Find me a good quality used camera from a reputable shop in Helsinki," the `OrchestratorAgent` could run the `ToriSearchAgent` and the `ReviewAgent` in **parallel**, presenting a curated list of options that are both available and well-regarded.

 ## 4. Key Features in MVP